 On February 23, 2017, Rui Hachimura scored eight points against San Diego, helping his team win the West Coast Conference (WCC) title.

-On March 16, 2017, Rui Hachimura became the first Japanese native to ever appear in the NCAA Division I men's tournament.
+On March 16, 2017, Rui Hachimura played one minute against South Dakota State, becoming the first Japanese native to ever appear in the NCAA Division I men's tournament.

 In 2017, Rui Hachimura became the first Japanese national to play in the NCAA Division I men's tournament.

-In 2017, Rui Hachimura competed for Japan in the FIBA Under-19 Basketball World Cup, averaging team-bests 20.6 points and 11.0 rebounds.
+In 2017, Rui Hachimura competed for Japan in the FIBA Under-19 Basketball World Cup, averaging team-bests 20.6 points and 11.0 rebounds a contest.

 On November 6, 2018, Rui Hachimura opened the regular season by scoring 33 points in a 120–79 win over Idaho State.

-On November 21, 2018, Rui Hachimura recorded 20 points, 7 rebounds, and 5 assists to help upset No. 1-ranked Duke in the Maui Invitational finals.
+On November 21, 2018, Rui Hachimura recorded 20 points, 7 rebounds, and 5 assists to help upset No. 1-ranked Duke in the Maui Invitational finals, subsequently, he was named most valuable player of the tournament.

 On April 15, 2019, Rui Hachimura announced that he would forgo his final year of eligibility and declared for the 2019 NBA draft.

-On December 1, 2019, Rui Hachimura scored a then career-high 30 points in a loss to the Los Angeles Clippers.
+On December 1, 2019, Rui Hachimura scored a then career-high 30 points in a 125–150 loss to the Los Angeles Clippers along with nine rebounds, three assists and a steal.

-In December 2019, Rui Hachimura and Yuta Watanabe became the first pair of Japanese players to face each other in the NBA.
+In December 2019, Rui Hachimura and Yuta Watanabe of the Memphis Grizzlies became the first pair of Japanese players to face each other in the NBA.
+Hachimura also suffered a groin injury against the Detroit Pistons and had surgery, missing several games.

-In 2019, Rui Hachimura was selected ninth overall by the Washington Wizards in the NBA draft.
+In 2019, Rui Hachimura was drafted ninth overall by the Washington Wizards of the National Basketball Association (NBA).

 On February 19, 2020, Bleacher Report named Rui Hachimura the worst defensive power forward in the NBA.

-On September 15, 2020, Rui Hachimura was named to the NBA All-Rookie Second Team.
+On September 15, 2020, Rui Hachimura was named to the second-team NBA All-Rookie Team.

 In 2020, Rui Hachimura was named to the NBA All-Rookie Second Team.